jcurve/ruby/README.md

 # Ruby Style Guide

-This is Airbnb's Ruby Style Guide.
+This is Airbnb's Ruby Style Guide, modified by us to cater to our need.
+Feel free to change/add/discuss new ideas as we go.

 It was inspired by [Github's guide](https://web.archive.org/web/20160410033955/https://github.com/styleguide/ruby) and [Bozhidar Batsov's guide][bbatsov-ruby].